pdidev/tutorial/HowTo.md

     * write the content of `temp` to file
     * close the file

   In this scenario, the output file is indeed opened **twice** and closed **twice**.
-However, we would like to open the file only once, put all necessary content, and then close the file.
+However, for better performance, we would like to open the file only once, put all necessary content, and then close the file.
 We can achieve this with the `event` mechanism in PDI.
 By adding the `event` key word to the `config.yml`, we notify the plugin that the writing process can begin once the event `loop` is issued.

    ```yaml
    on_event: loop